 Philips Search & Rescue Trust (PSRT) is the charity responsible for fundraising and promotion of the North Island’s largest pool of community rescue helicopters.

 Available through the emergency 111 call system, our rapid response rescue helicopters bring life-saving equipment, rescue personnel, and trauma-trained Intensive Care Paramedics directly to the patient.
-Providing timely assistance can reduce disability and improve survival – the sooner resuscitation and treatment begins, the greater the chance of patient recovery.
+The timely assistance that rescue helicopters provide can reduce disability and improve survival.
+The sooner treatment begins, the greater the chance of patient recovery.

 It could be you, or your loved ones that need us.
 Your support ensures that your rescue helicopter is available to your community.

 An emergency trip to hospital in April was not the first for then six-week-old baby Harry, who at just nine days old was previously admitted to hospital for similar distressing unexplained symptoms.read more